Philip Kwang, Façade Global Master Pte Ltd Singapore

 There is no doubt that with the total solution provided by the new advances in this technology, an entire township may evolve into a world class solar city, such as in the visionary illustration of the future of Singapore.

 Philip Kwang is a Director of Façade Global Master Pte Ltd Singapore.
-He is a façade consultant, an inventor and a lecturer at Department of Architecture, National University of Singapore.
-His current interests are to lead the industry in façade innovation and advance materials, façade lightings and BIPV.
+He is a façade consultant, an inventor, and a lecturer at the College of Architecture, National University of Singapore and also at the Building Control Authority Academy where he teaches solar architecture to architects, engineers and policy markers under the Green Mark Accredited Professional course.
+His current interests are to lead the industry in façade innovation, advanced materials, façade lighting, and BIPV.